 Nothing numbs the mind like too much routine.
 Change the setting.
 Move the chairs.
 Put desks by the walls and sit in a circle.
 Take the students outside occasionally in good weather.
 Change the mode of delivery: if you normally teach from a book, use a film clip or a song.
 If you always start class with speaking, do two minutes of Total Physical Response.
 Shock the students into alertness (but don’t get fired).

 5. Personalized tasks

 The one thing that most of us know about is ourselves.
 Some people know little else.
 Our personal histories, hobbies, ambitions, families, home towns – these are all good conversation topics.
 Speaking tasks are more motivating if students discuss things they care about.
 Good teachers adapt materials to make this possible.

 De-motivation can stem from powerlessness – sociologists call it ‘learned helplessness’ – and one way to restore power is by taking some control.
 Occasionally, get students to set their own homework, or ask them how long they want a task to last.
 Or get them to commandeer the whiteboard.
 Above all, show them resources for learning outside the classroom, whether online or in the community.

 7. Feedback Feeds Forward

 The information we get from observing our students should be reflected in how we plan preceding lessons.
 For example, if the students are doing a speaking task and we notice they are making major, systemic errors (e.g. failure to use the Past Simple), we might begin the next class by reviewing that language point.
-This bring a sense of purpose and progression.
+This brings a sense of purpose and progression.